the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Now

-- [ ] go through the first 5 labs and make sure it all works
-    - [x] make tests not use GPU
-    - [ ] figure out if there's something weird about ctc model (seems to die after four epochs on the farm)
-- [ ] add metadata.toml and download data in a separate script, not from dataset python file directly
-- [ ] strip &quot character from IAM dataset

 ## Next

+- [-] 1 go through the first 5 labs and make sure it all works
+    - [ ] figure out if there's something weird about ctc model (seems to die after some number of epochs on the farm)

+Data
+- [x] 1 add metadata.toml for EMNIST dataset
-- [ ] add tests for training (but don't run them in circleci)
+- [ ] 1 add metadata.toml for IAM dataset
-- [x] add "subsample" mode to dataset
-- [ ] add to lab 5: output sample predictions every epoch so that they can be reviewed in weights and biases
-- [ ] get the evaluation tests to pass
+- [ ] 1 strip &quot character from IAM dataset
-- [ ] train a baller IAMLines model and use that in app.py
+- [ ] 1 port the IAM forms data to datasets/ and data/raw
-- [ ] explain Pipenv in lab1.md
+    - add use of tqdm and subprocess to crop pages
-- [ ] consider using datasets to the training class (move the mappings to models/ then)
+- [ ] 2 send instructions for including the raw data files in the repo to Chris

+Training
-- [ ] document my approaches to line detection and save the notebooks, so that saurabh can take over tuesday morning
+- [ ] 1 add shuffling to the dataset sequence
-- [ ] port the IAM forms data to datasets/ and data/raw
+- [ ] 1 get the evaluation tests to pass

+Annotation
-- [ ] get a basic version of a data annotation interface working (flask app with json db and react frontend)
+- [ ] 1 get a basic version of a data annotation interface working (flask app with json db and react frontend)

+Detection
+- [ ] 1 line detection model
     - [ ] get a great line detection model going in notebook
     - [ ] port line detection model to proper files, train it, and save model
-- [ ] connect the line detection and line recognition model
+- [ ] 1 connect the line detection and line recognition model
     - [ ] add test for the joint model
-- [ ] make the app.py use the joint model
+- [ ] 1 make the app.py use the joint model

+Less important
+- [ ] 2 add tests for training (but don't run them in circleci)
+- [ ] 2 add to lab 5: output sample predictions every epoch so that they can be reviewed in weights and biases
+- [ ] 3 train a baller IAMLines model
+- [ ] 3 explain Pipenv in lab1.md
+- [ ] 3 consider using datasets to the training class (move the mappings to models/ then)
-- [ ] compute validation accuracy in ctc training (run decoding)
+- [ ] 3 compute validation accuracy in ctc training (run decoding)

 ## Ideas